Secure Channel Specifics

 Step 1:

-When a client starts the process of establishing a secure channel with the YubiKey, it will select the Transport key set on the YubiKey to be used, as well as generating a unique challenge.
-This challenge will be used by the client to derive the session keys which will be utilized going forward.
-The Initialize Update command is sent from the client, which includes the challenge and Transport Key set identifier, to the YubiKey’s CCID function they want to establish a secure channel with.
+When a client starts the process of establishing a secure channel with the YubiKey, it selects the Transport key set on the YubiKey to be used, and generates a unique challenge.
+This challenge is used by the client to derive the session keys that are used going forward.

 Step 2: